nathanvy/full-monte/README.md

 ## Can't you just look at Delta?

 You could, but the delta that you get from the BSM model does not include a drift term.
-So in a momentum market, Black-Scholes will underestimate the probability of OTM call options expiriing in the money, and overestimate the same for puts.
+So in a momentum market, Black-Scholes will underestimate the probability of OTM call options expiriing in the money, and overestimate the same for puts

+## This is unusable make it cleaner

+I will.

+Future road map looks like this:

+1. Add an easier way to configure and build this thing
+2. Add stochastic volatility (Heston model)
+3. Add local volatility (Dupire's)
+4. Add binary builds for people who don't want to/can't edit code

 ## Disclaimer